Why a membership?

 Will I have to pay anything at my office visits?

 There is no copay with CSFM if you are a member.
 The cost of an office visit, my time, and miscellaneous supplies such as bandaids and durable equipment such as speculums are included in the cost of your membership.
 You will need to pay for any services outside my office such as labs, radiology, specialist appointments, hospitalizations, and medications.
-For those who are uninsured or underinsured (have insurance that doesn’t cover your labs or has a high deductible), I can run your labs through my practice account.
+For those who are uninsured or under-insured (have insurance that doesn’t cover your labs or has a high deductible), I can run your labs through my practice account.
 Currently, a standard set of labs cost $10-20 for most people (depending on exactly which labs we do).
-The pathology portion of a pap smear is $20-50 but even high deductible health insurance will usually cover it for free; please know your insurance company’s preferred lab if you wish me to send your pap through them.
+The pathology portion of a pap smear is $37 and $59 for the HPV test, but even high deductible health insurance will usually cover it for free; please know your insurance company’s preferred lab if you wish me to send your pap through them.

-Sample costs for an uninsured (paying out-of-pocket) patient in a usual practice vs. CSFM, Either with a Membership or After Paying a $60 Appointment Fee:
+Sample costs for an uninsured (paying out-of-pocket) patient in a usual practice vs. CSFM with a Membership:

 Cost of pathology (negotiated/reduced)